ubernostrum/akismet/docs/usage.rst

 To create an Akismet API client, call the ``validated_client()`` constructor method; this will automatically read your Akismet API key and site URL from the environment variables, and validate them with Akismet.
-If they're not valid, you'll get an :exc:`akismet.ConfigurationError` exception.
+If they're not valid, or if they're not found in the environment variables mentioned above, you'll get an :exc:`akismet.ConfigurationError` exception.

 .. tab:: Sync